timescale/docs/api/add_compression_policy.md

 aggregates that already have compression enabled.
 Use the [`ALTER TABLE`][compression_alter-table] command to set `timescaledb.compress` and other configuration parameters for hypertables.
-Use [`ALTER MATERIALIZED VIEW`][compression_continuous-aggregate] command to enable compression on continuous aggregated
+Use [`ALTER MATERIALIZED VIEW`][compression_continuous-aggregate] command to enable compression on continuous aggregates

 ### Required arguments